 Jennifer Groves joined The Children's Place in 2014.
 She leads global product design as well as the creative direction for the brand.
 Her 25 years of creative design experience determines the brand’s seasonal color, concept, and overall aesthetic.
 Prior to joining The Children’s Place, she held Senior Vice President roles at Aeropostale and Gap Kids & Baby.
 She also held design roles of increasing responsibility at Abercrombie & Fitch, Guess and Bebe Stores.
 Jennifer earned a Bachelor of Fine Arts in Fashion Design from Parsons School of Design.

 Claudia joined The Children’s Place in 2014.
-In her role leading Global Merchandising, Claudia is responsible for creating and delivering successful product strategies.
-Prior to joining The Children’s Place, she served as Director of International Merchandising for Destination Maternity and held roles during her 20 year career at Zara, Camuto Group, Ralph Lauren and Fifth & Pacific Companies.
+In her role leading Global Merchandising & Strategic Partnerships, Claudia is responsible for creating and delivering successful product strategies for our brands across all channels of distribution, as well as leading operations for our Wholesale and International Franchise businesses.
+Prior to joining The Children’s Place, she served as Director of International Merchandising for Destination Maternity and held roles during her 20-year career at Zara, Camuto Group, Ralph Lauren and Fifth & Pacific Companies.
 Claudia earned her Bachelor of Science in Marketing from New York University and her SIPA Master of Business Administration from Columbia University.

-Greg Poole joined The Children's Place in 2012.
-As Chief Sourcing Officer, he is responsible for developing strategic partnerships with vendors around the world to manufacture and deliver superior product at a competitive price point.
-Greg’s 30-year career includes serving as Executive Vice President, Chief Supply Chain Officer at Talbots and prior to that, as Senior Vice President, Chief Procurement Officer at Ann Taylor Stores.
+Gregory Poole joined The Children's Place in 2012.
+As Chief Supply Chain Officer, he is responsible for developing strategic partnerships with vendors around the world to manufacture superior product at a competitive price point, and for global logistics & distribution.
+Gregory’s 30-year career includes serving as Executive Vice President, Chief Supply Chain Officer at Talbots and prior to that, as Senior Vice President, Chief Procurement Officer at Ann Taylor Stores.
 He also spent over 12 years with Gap, Inc., and served in sourcing and manufacturing roles of increasing responsibility for Esprit de Corp., The North Face, Inc., American Marketing Works, Inc., and Body Glove, Inc.